Bonanza, Colorado

 Bonanza is a statutory town located in Saguache County, Colorado, United States.
 The town population was 17 at the 2020 United States census.
 Formerly known as Bonanza City, Bonanza is a largely abandoned former silver mining town.
-Bonanza is a Spanish language word meaning prosperity.

 History

 In 1880, Tom Cooke of Salida stumbled upon ore deposits while searching for horses.
 Prospectors flocked to this location and the town of Bonanza City was founded.
 The Bonanza, Colorado, post office opened on August 12, 1880, and the Town of Bonanza City was incorporated on January 13, 1881.
 In the first two years of its existence, its population ballooned to between 1,000 and 1,500.
 At the time, population of mining towns was determined by the number of saloons and dance halls instead of a census taker and at this time, Bonanza City had 36 saloons and 7 dance halls.
 The Bonanza post office closed on May 14, 1938.
 The town shortened its name to the Town of Bonanza.